IanHo2019/DID_Handbook/README.md

 ```
 We need to give Stata a variable for unit-specific date of treatment, whose missing value represents the never-treated unit.
 I name it `Ei`, following the package documentation.

 A four-panel figure presenting the dynamic effects estimated by the imputation approach can be found [here](./Figure/Imputation_DID_Trade_Destruction.pdf).
+This time, I use the `default_look` option but don't use the `together` option --- this is why the leads and lags are shown as two separate curves in different colors.

 To summarize, regardless of estimation approaches, the results show persistent and negative effects of USA antidumping duty impositions on the four outcome variables.
 Complete coding for this example can be found [here](./Dynamic_DID_(Sino-US_Trade).do).